bioDS/beast-phylonco-paper/README.md

 ## Software requirements
 Java 8 and [BEAST v2.5](https://github.com/CompEvol/beast2)

-We provide a bundled jar version of BEAST2.5 with Phylonco in `beast-phylonco.jar`, also see [analysis section](https://github.com/bioDS/beast-phylonco-paper/edit/main/README.md#running-the-analysis).
+We provide a bundled jar version of BEAST2.5 with Phylonco in `beast-phylonco.jar`, see [analysis section](https://github.com/bioDS/beast-phylonco-paper#running-the-analysis).

 Python 3 and packages:
 ```